 Bringing this nutritious pizza to the weekly Paleo/AIP recipe roundtable hosted by Phoenix Helix.

-- ½ of a large cauliflower, about 3 cups of cauliflower florets
+- ½ of a large cauliflower, (yielding about 3 cups of cauliflower rice or use frozen cauliflower rice)

 - ¼ cup cassava flour